Tiffany678/playwright-form-test/README.md

     await this.lastNameInput.fill("Doe");
     // ...other input fields

-    // Select State
+    // Select State and Wait for city to become enabled await this.stateSelect.selectOption({ label: "New York" });
-    await this.stateSelect.selectOption({ label: "New York" });
+    await this.page.waitForSelector("#city:not([disabled])");

-    // Wait for city to become enabled await this.page.waitForSelector("#city:not([disabled])");
+    // ...other actions
   }
 }
 ```